charley-dixon/sportsbook-tools/README.md

 * Sport (NFL, NBA, NCAAF, etc.)
 * Unit (hidden from public view)
 * Result of Bet (W/L/Push)

+### Two Game Theory

+In any football game there are really two games happening at once - Team A's offense versus Team B's defense, and Team B's offense versus Team A's defense.
+You must account for other factors such as special teams, coaching, weather, etc., but the two game theory provides a starting point in trying to determine what the spread and total of a game will be.

 ### Lessons Learned